-The Weekly Sparkle is a ten page digest of the previous week’s Daily Sparkle.
+The Weekly Sparkle is a ten-page digest of the previous week’s Daily Sparkles.
 Many residents of care settings look forward to receiving their copy in the same way as they once received a weekly newspaper.

 The Weekly Sparkle is also ideal for facilitated group reminiscence sessions.

 To find out more about the different ways the Sparkle can be integrated with your care home, visit the Ways to Use page.